-In Fairfield proper disinfection was achieved all the time in 2018.
-Turbidity spikes occurred when starting up the plant after maintenance.
+In Fairfield proper disinfection was achieved all the time in 2019.
+Turbidity spikes occurred in April 2019 after starting up the plant after maintenance.

 In Bath turbidity spiked for short periods when the plant was starting up.
-Also high raw turbidity events were affecting the plant in November and December 2018.
-One incident in February was considered as improper disinfection under Ontario Reg.
-170/03, Schedule 16.4 by the Ministry because filter turbidity couldn't be recorded when a filter trained due to lost power.
-Refer to Section 12 for more information.
+Also high raw turbidity events were affecting the plant operations in January, April, May and December 2019.
+Free chlorine residuals were well above the minimum criteria.
+The treated water was well disinfected!
 Free chlorine residual is the concentration of residual chlorine that is the most effective at killing or inactivating disease-causing organisms in water.
 Its measurement is expressed in milligram per liter (mg/l).